 We could all do with some good omens this year.
-Usher in the Year of the Ox on 12 February 2021 the right way by following these eight fortuitous Lunar New Year traditions.
+Usher in the Year of the Tiger the right way by following these eight fortuitous Lunar New Year traditions.

 1. Get colourful